WSBN: Early years

-In the late months of 1937, the lease to NBC was terminated, with station operation reverting to the Leese Family interests.
+In the late months of 1937, the lease to NBC was terminated, with station operation reverting to the Leese family interests.
 NBC, however, continued to operate it under a managerial agreement executed in fall 1937.
 Norman Leese was president of WMAL's licensee at that time.
 On May 1, 1938, the M.A.
 Leese Radio Corporation was acquired by publishers of the now-defunct Washington Evening Star newspaper, a family-owned concern headed by board chairman and president Samuel H. Kauffman.
 Norman Leese remained president and K. H. Berkeley continued as general manager of WMAL.

 The operating arrangement between NBC and the M.A.
 Leese Radio Corporation ended in February 1942.
 The station then reverted to the direct control of the Evening Star Broadcasting Company, of which K. H. Berkeley was executive vice president.
 Berkeley was also WMAL's general manager.
 In October 1947, WMAL-TV signed on as the first high-band VHF television station in the United States.
-It became an ABC Network affiliate a year later.
+It became an ABC Television Network affiliate a year later.

 By 1946, S. H. Kauffman, president and part owner of the Evening Star, was given additional duties as president of its broadcasting subsidiary, the Evening Star Broadcasting Company, until his resignation in August 1954.
 His replacement as general manager was Frederick S. Houwink.

 Also in 1954, John W. Thompson Jr. replaced S. H. Kauffman as president of Evening Star Broadcasting Co.

 Andrew Martin Ockershausen was appointed station manager of WMAL in 1960.
 One of Ockershausen's first moves was to team Frank Harden with Jackson Weaver for WMAL's morning drive show after the duo had a successful tryout hosting an evening comedy show patterned after Bob and Ray; Harden and Weaver took off in popularity and quickly became the top-rated morning show in the Washington market, featuring a blend of news, interviews, light music and comedy.

 In 1962, Fred Houwink became a company vice president while continuing as WMAL's general manager.
 In 1965 Houwink was named vice president of Evening Star Broadcasting and Ockershausen was elevated to general manager of WMAL.

 In 1970 Houwink retired and Ockershausen was named vice president, operations.
 Also in 1970 Richard S. Stakes was named general manager and Harold L. Green was named station manager.
 In 1974 Charles A. Macatee became WMAL's general manager.